falcosecurity/falco/proposals/20191217-rules-naming-convention.md

 ### Goals

-People will have to follow the naming conventions rules when introducing new falco rules, macros and lists.
+People will have to follow the naming conventions rules when introducing new Falco rules, macros and lists.

 ### Non-Goals